extra2000/elastic-logstash-pod/docs/source/example_podman_general.rst

     unzip ./secrets/beats-certificate-bundle.zip -d ./secrets/beats-certificate-bundle

-The certificates generated in ``./secrets/beats-certificate-bundle`` should be distributed to all Beats agents.
+The certificates generated in ``./secrets/beats-certificate-bundle`` and also ``./secrets/elastic-ca.pem`` should be distributed to all Beats agents.

 Get Elasticsearc Cluster UUID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~